-The seeds of the Tuscany wine region’s transformation were planted by the founder of Sassicaia – Mario della Rochetta.
+The founder of Sassicaia, Mario della Rochetta, planted the seeds of the transformation of the Tuscany wine region.
 By the late 1960s, proud winegrowers were sick of Tuscany’s falling reputation as a fine wine heartland, endlessly debating how to improve this sad state of affairs.
 However, by the 1970s, a group of innovative and quality-minded producers had a benchmark to follow.
+The Antinori family created the first Super Tuscan wine in 1971: Tignanello, a blend of 80% Sangiovese, 15% Cabernet Sauvignon, and 5% Cabernet Franc.

-Indeed, we owe della Rochetta an outstanding debt of gratitude; Tenuta San Guido produced the first Super Tuscan in the shape of Sassicaia from Bordeaux varieties grown in the Bolgheri coastal region.
-His formula was simple: blend international varieties aged in new French barriques, release tiny quantities, flout the existing appellation structure, and voila!, the Super Tuscan was born!
-Next in line to the throne was Antinori, who released the Chianti region’s first Super Tuscan – Tignanello – in 1971.
-It contained small amounts of Cabernet Sauvignon and was lavishly aged in new oak.
-The results electrified the critics, quickly becoming a collector’s item.
-Yet, although Tuscany has arguably become Italy’s most dynamic and prosperous fine wine region – brimming with expensive and brilliant wines – the hard work is far from over.
 A new set of challenges, not least the global threat of climate change, is forcing the region’s winemakers to embrace new viticultural ideas and even consider new varieties.
-Earlier this year, Ornellaia’s respected winemaker Axel Heinz told journalists, “Merlot is not coping well with the heat in some parts of Bolgheri.”
+Recently, Ornellaia’s respected winemaker Axel Heinz told journalists, “Merlot is not coping well with the heat in some parts of Bolgheri.”
 He was referring to parcels of Merlot planted on sandy soils, which do not benefit from the cooling influences inherent to their higher altitude terroirs, which are closer to the sea.
 “In the future, it may be the case that we have to rip it out,” Heinz said.

 But you can rest assured that the region’s leading winemakers are tirelessly working to ensure their wines remain as fresh, balanced, and delicious as the Tuscan heyday of the 1970s.
 The following are the cream of the Super Tuscan crop – anchored in proud traditions of supreme quality while concurrently embracing the realities of 21st-century wine growing in this magical corner of Italy.